You’ve probably heard of it before but don’t know what it is and what features it has to offer?

 Remember that some providers offer staging as an additional service.

-In this article, What is PrestaShop?, we have seen that it is one of the open source platforms that allows us to open an online store.
+In this article, What is PrestaShop?, we have seen that it is one of the open source platforms that allows us to start an ecommerce.

 We started with the features of the platform, saw what tools are integrated and how it is possible to extend the functions through the available modules.